The Best Season for a Destination Wedding in Sicily: A Month-by-Month Guide

 The answer is more nuanced than you might expect.
 Sicily is one of the few wedding destinations in the world where every season has something genuine to offer — different light, different atmosphere, different energy.
 The right season for your wedding depends entirely on what kind of experience you want, and what kind of film you want to take home.

-This guide breaks down every season so you can make the right choice for your day.
+This guide breaks down every season, every month and every type of location, so you can make the right choice for your day.

 Elegant destination wedding reception at Tonnara di Marzamemi in Sicily, seaside dinner in a historic Italian fishing village with authentic Mediterranean atmosphere